Hassiummm/Hello-World/README.md

 Every math repository assumes that readers are familiar with proof-based mathematics.

-It is always better to read books and do some practices by yourself.
-Notes are just companion materials, they are not textbooks.
+It is always better to read books and practice independently.
+Notes are merely companion materials; they are not textbooks.

-Please take more time to think harder when you find something difficult.
+When you encounter something difficult, take more time to think deeply.

 Enjoy your life!